Skip to main content

 Table output options

-When using table output (the default), the following flags control how the table is rendered:
+The following flags control how the table is rendered:

 FlagShortDefaultDescription